Skip to content

 What Causes Miscarriage?

-1. Genetic defects with the fetus.
 These can be caused by oxidative stress/oxidation, MTHFR genetic mutation and/or exposure to toxins and pollutants.
-These are all issues that I can help through naturopathic medicine.
+These are all genetic influences that I can help reduce through naturopathic medicine.

-2. Low luteal phase progesterone/luteal phase defect.
-A shortened luteal phase or suboptimal production of progesterone during a normal length luteal phase can affect implantation and fetal development.
+A shortened luteal phase, or suboptimal progesterone production during a normal-length luteal phase, can affect implantation and fetal development.
 I use herbs, vitamins, and minerals to optimize progesterone levels.

-3. Gluten allergy/intolerance.
 Undiagnosed Celiac disease and/or gluten intolerance have been correlated with recurrent miscarriage.
-As an ND, I can test for Celiac disease or gluten intolerance and advise as to proper diet for fertility.
+As an ND, I can test for Celiac disease or gluten intolerance and advise as to the proper gluten-free diet for fertility.

-4. Autoimmune.
-In autoimmune disorders, such as Hashimoto’s thyroiditis, there are several factors that may cause overactivity of the immune system.
+In autoimmune disorders such as Hashimoto’s thyroiditis, several factors may cause overactivity of the immune system.
 These factors include under-functioning adrenal glands/HPA axis, poor gut health, and food allergies like gluten.
 Supporting healthy adrenal gland/HPA axis function, addressing gut dysbiosis, food sensitivities and gut wall integrity are some of the ways that I, as a naturopath, treat autoimmune disorders.

-7. Endometritis.
-Inflammation in the lining of the uterus, often due to infection, impairs implantation.
-I would remove food sensitivities, and address gut health to settle down inflammation.
+Inflammation of the uterine lining, often due to infection, impairs implantation.
+I would address food sensitivities, support healthy immune function, the vaginal microbiome, and gut health to reduce this inflammation.

 How Can You Prevent a Miscarriage?